BIPs bitcoin improvement proposals

 We usually have just a single input on a CHECKTEMPLATEVERIFY script, which would suggest that it does not make sense for input index to be the last field.
 However, given the desirability of being able to express a "don't care" index easily (e.g., for decentralized kickstarter-type transactions), this value is placed last.

-Furthermore, templates are restricted to be spendable as a known number of inputs only, preventing unintentional introduction of the 'half spend' problem.
+Furthermore, templates are restricted to be spendable as a known number of inputs only and at a specific input index, preventing unintentional introduction of the 'half spend' problem.

 Templates, as restricted as they are, bear some risks.